In2aqua Faucets Review & Rating Updated: 03/13/19

 Finishes are limited: Polished chrome and satin nickel for bath fixtures and chrome and stainless steel for kitchen faucets.
 If you need a different finish to fit your distinctive personal style, you will need to look elsewhere.
 The company has no plans to introduce additional finishes in the near future.
 All of these are the very durable PVD (physical vapor deposition) finishes, estimated to be 20 times harder than electroplated chrome.
 PVD stainless steel is not actually stainless steel but a much tougher material, usually zirconium, that looks like stainless steel but, unlike the actual metal, does not get all "fingerprinty" in daily use so it is much easier to keep looking new for many years.
 Our experience with PVD finishes is that they are nearly indestructible.

-All In2aqua faucets are tested for leaks prior to leaving the assembly plant.
+Every In2aqua faucet is tested for leaks prior to leaving the assembly plant.

 The In2aqua "Go Pro" warranty is different.
 What the company calls its "standard warranty" is two years.
 But, if the faucet is purchased at an authorized In2aqua showroom and registered with In2aqua, the warranty is "extended" to a limited lifetime warranty that covers the original purchaser as long as he or she owns the faucet.
 In other words, you can take it with you.
 If you move it to a new house it is still under warranty.
 A more typical "lifetime" warranty extends coverage only as long as the faucet remains in the home in which it was originally installed.
 If you move, even if you take the faucet with you, the warranty expires.